 Employee Experience.
 How’s yours these days?
 I don’t mean your company’s.
 I mean YOURS.

-More specifically, I asked people to tell me: (1) what are the primary drivers of YOUR employee experience, (2) what is the biggest mistake companies are making in this area, and (3) what’s the one change you wish you could see implemented tomorrow?
+I recently conducted a survey in which, I asked people to tell me: (1) what are the primary drivers of YOUR employee experience, (2) what is the biggest mistake companies are making in this area, and (3) what’s the one change you wish you could see implemented tomorrow?

 While I don’t claim statistical validity in my sampling, the results, anecdotally, have been illuminating.
 And I sum them up for leaders in these four critical words:

 What I mean by this is simple: by and large, respondents are saying – no they are nearly yelling – that employee experience is influenced more than anything by their direct leader – and the biggest mistake companies are making is focusing on the highest level things – things like policy, “culture,” technology, compensation…